markNZed/GPT-NeoX-Colab/notebook2task.md

 - **Implement Evaluation Scripts:**
   - Include code to evaluate the model on a public benchmark
-  - Log evaluation metrics to W&B for comparison.
+  - Log evaluation metrics to MLFlow for comparison.

 - **Visualization of Results:**
-  - Show how to visualize training progress and evaluation results using W&B dashboards.
+  - Show how to visualize training progress and evaluation results using MLFlow dashboards.

 #### **8. Collaborative Features:**